keptsecret/app-demo/README.md

 ---
 ### How images are saved to program
 1. images are selected by the file browser
-2. image data is saved as blobs to localStorage (*limits to 5MB, doesn't seem to have any problems yet*)
+2. image data is saved as blobs to localStorage (client-side, and browser limits torage size to 5MB)
 3. randomized selection pulled from localStorage and displayed
 - *will have to match this to answer from text file somehow*